gbv/rdffilter/README.md

 Filter modules can either be referenced by filename or by name of a file in the [modules directory](modules) of this package.
 Please have a look at the latter for examples of filter modules.
 A filter function can return:

-- `true` to keep the triple
+- `true` to keep the triple or quad

-- an object or an array of objects to replace the triple.
-To add triples *in addition to* the original triple, return an array with the original triple *as first element* (otherwise the original triple will not be counted as kept but as removed and added).
+- an object or an array of objects to replace the triple/quad.
+To add triples/quads *in addition to* the original, return an array with the original triple/quad *as first element* (otherwise the original will not be counted as kept but as removed and as added).

-- any falsy value (`false`, `undefined`, `null`) to filter out the triple
+- any falsy value (`false`, `undefined`, `null`) to filter out the triple or quad

 Returned objects are expected to conform to RDF/JS Quad Interface.
 This package uses [N3](https://www.npmjs.com/package/n3) so you can use its factory methods.
 A slightly more complex example below: